Project-OSRM/osrm-backend/docs/http.md

 **Properties**

 - `location`: A `[longitude, latitude]` pair describing the location of the turn.
 - `bearings`: A list of bearing values (e.g. [0,90,180,270]) that are available at the intersection.
 The bearings describe all available roads at the intersection.
+Values are between 0-359 (0=true north)
 - `entry`: A list of entry flags, corresponding in a 1:1 relationship to the bearings.
 A value of `true` indicates that the respective road could be entered on a valid route.
   `false` indicates that the turn onto the respective road would violate a restriction.
 - `in`: index into bearings/entry array.
 Used to calculate the bearing just before the turn.
 Namely, the clockwise angle from true north to the